euroledger/furyatmidway/README.md

 ![image info](/public/images/download.jpg)

-Unpack the zip folder into a new source code folder called furyatmidwasy then:
+Unpack the zip folder into a new source code folder called furyatmidway then:

 4. cd to the source code folder: